UnseenFaith/komada-docs/README.md

 - **botToken**: The MFA token for your bot.
 To get this, please see [This discord.js Getting Started Guide](https://eslachance.gitbooks.io/discord-js-bot-guide/content/getting-started/the-long-version.html), which explains how to create the bot and get the token.
 - **ownerID**: The User ID of the bot owner - you.
 This gives you the highest possible access to the bot's default commands, including eval!
 To obtain it, enable Developer Mode in Discord, right-click your name and do "Copy ID".
 - **clientID**: The bot's client ID obtained from the same place you got the token.
 It's at the top of the page!
-- **prefix**: The default prefix when the bot first boots up.
+- **prefix**: The default prefix(es) when the bot first boots up.
 This option becomes useless after first boot, since the prefix is written to the default configuration system.
+Pass an array to accept multiple prefixes.
 - **clientOptions**: These are passed directly to the discord.js library.
 They are optional.
 For more information on which options are available, see [ClientOptions in the discord.js docs](https://discord.js.org/#/docs/main/stable/typedef/ClientOptions).

 > For all you selfbot users out there, you can add a option ('selfbot': true) to have Komada enabled for selfbot usage. i.e. only respond to commands from you.